nodejs/node/doc/guides/commit-queue.md

    commit that will be correctly handled by the [`--autosquash`](https://git-scm.com/docs/git-rebase#Documentation/git-rebase.txt---autosquash) option
 2. A CI must've ran and succeeded since the last change on the PR
-3. A Collaborator must have approved the PR since the last change
+3. A collaborator must have approved the PR since the last change
 4. Only Jenkins CI is checked (Actions, V8 CI and CITGM are ignored)

 ## Implementation